LyuLucas1207/NebulaFX/docs/kms/dynamic-configuration-guide.md

 # Dynamic KMS Configuration Playbook

-RustFS exposes a first-class admin REST API that allows you to configure, start, stop, and reconfigure the KMS subsystem without restarting the server.
+NebulaFX exposes a first-class admin REST API that allows you to configure, start, stop, and reconfigure the KMS subsystem without restarting the server.
 This document walks through common operational scenarios.

 ## Prerequisites

-- RustFS is running and reachable on the admin endpoint (typically `http(s)://<host>/rustfs/admin/v3`).
+- NebulaFX is running and reachable on the admin endpoint (typically `http(s)://<host>/nebulafx/admin/v3`).
 - You have admin access and credentials (access key/secret or session token) with the `ServerInfoAdminAction` permission.
 - Optional: `awscurl` or another SigV4-aware HTTP client to sign admin requests.